productivity tips · Sep 28, 2022

 In some cases, work-to-rule may violate labor laws or collective bargaining agreements.
 This could lead to costly legal action against the company, which would further damage morale and productivity.

 If team members are working strictly to the letter of their contract or job description, it can be difficult to meet deadlines.
-This is because they may not be able to put in the extra hours or work on weekends that may be necessary to get the job done on time.
+The free evenings and weekends that used to quietly absorb a slipping schedule aren't on the table anymore.

 Read more on how to use project management software to measure employee productivity

 When team members are working independently, communication can suffer.
-This is because there is no face-to-face interaction and it can be difficult to coordinate schedules and tasks.
-Additionally, team members may feel isolated from one another and less connected to the project's overall goal.
+Without face-to-face interaction, coordinating schedules and tasks gets harder.
+And team members may feel isolated from one another and less connected to the project's overall goal.

 Without the ability to put in extra hours or work on weekends (for free), the quality of work may suffer.
-This is because team members will only have the time to do the bare minimum, and may not be able to put in the extra effort that is necessary to produce high-quality work.
+When the paid hours only stretch to the bare minimum, the polish that used to come from unpaid extra effort goes first.

 Without the ability to interact on a personal level, team members may start to feel isolated from one another.
 This can lead to lower morale and motivation, as team members may feel like they are not part of a cohesive unit.

 If quiet quitting impacts morale and motivation, it may also lead to higher turnover.
-This is because team members who are unhappy with the situation may look for other opportunities where they can be happier and more productive.
+Team members who are unhappy with the situation will start looking for somewhere they can be happier and more productive.

 Quiet Quitting can also have an impact on company culture.
-This is because the work-to-rule movement can affect how team members interact with one another and how they view their work.
-Additionally, if work-to-rule leads to higher turnover, it can impact the overall culture of the company as new team members come in and old ones leave.
+Work-to-rule changes how team members interact with one another and how they view their work.
+And if it leads to higher turnover, the culture shifts again as new team members come in and old ones leave.

 There are a few ways that project management software can help to prevent work-to-rule from becoming an issue for remote teams.